albertmsp/albertmsp.github.io/index.markdown

-## Blog

-I am a student at university of UQ, i am now learning ELEC4630 and want to learn more about the computer vision and deep learning
+I am a student at university of UQ, i am now learning ELEC4630 and want to learn more about the computer vision and deep learning.
 Here are the course and my favourite teacher Brian